earth-mover/icechunk-nasa/design-docs/icechunk-stores.md

 ### Internal File Structure

-The files are HDF5-backed NetCDF4 datasets with two groups.
+The files are HDF5-backed NetCDF4 datasets with two groups:
 - `Grid` - this seems to be the primary dataset
 - `Grid/Intermediate` - some other variables. :point_left: _We will be ignoring this group for now._